 Wish ward councillors Robert Nemeth and Garry Peltzer Dunn spoke against the application.

 Councillor Nemeth was unhappy with the design and expressed concern about the small distances between the development and existing houses.

 He also raised the issue of the lost gardens from the three family homes that would result in loss of wildlife habitat.

 He said: “There could be living walls, bee bricks and swift boxes.
 Instead we get two car parks and token trees.”

 Councillor Peltzer Dunn reminded the committee that planning officers had described the development as “overbearing” in the report.

-Agenda Homes chief executive Jamie Barrett told councillors that his company had carried out extensive pre-application work, consulting with neighbours since starting the planning process in 2017.
+Agenda Homes chief executive Jamie Barratt told councillors that his company had carried out extensive pre-application work, consulting with neighbours since starting the planning process in 2017.